Notice of Pre-AIA or AIA Status

 wherein the property data includes at least one of the following: type, collection location, property, and quantity of biomass materials

-The claimed concept reflected by the above noted claim elements is part of an overall recycling process where food waste material, such as from a restaurant, is sent to a processing facility for recycling, where the claimed invention is determining an estimated value for the recovery of biogas, such as methane.
+The claimed concept reflected by the above noted claim elements is used in the context of an overall recycling process where food waste material, such as from a restaurant, is sent to a processing facility for recycling.
+The claimed invention is determining an estimated value for the recovery of biogas, such as methane.
 This includes determining a recovery value for biogas based on data that represents the processing plant, see claim 17 for example.
-This is a commercial practice/interaction that is the concept of evaluating the feasibility of processing certain waste at a given plant, so that the plant can prioritize and process certain waste and in order to provide for stable operations at the processing plant, and to maximize biogas yield.
-This is considered to be a commercial practice that is waste recycling, and is a fundamental economic concept.
-Recycling of waste to convert the waste to a usable energy source is an economic practice that is involved in the management of recycling and the operation of processing facilities that process waste to obtain biogas.
+This is claiming a commercial practice/interaction that is the concept of evaluating the feasibility of processing certain waste at a given plant, so that the plant can prioritize and process certain waste and in order to provide for stable operations at the processing plant, and to maximize biogas yield.
+This is considered to be a commercial practice that is used to recycling waste, and is a fundamental economic concept.
+Determining biogas yield as a result of recycling waste to convert the waste to a usable energy source is an economic practice that is involved in the management of recycling and the operation of processing facilities that process waste to obtain biogas.
 This represents a certain method of organizing human activities.
+The claimed invention is data analysis (an evaluation or judgement) that is being undertaken to determine what kind of waste can be recycled and turned into a biogas.

 Also, the claimed evaluation, absent the recitation to machine learning, can be done by a person mentally.
 The mental process category for abstract ideas includes making evaluations or judgements or observations or opinions.
 The claimed invention is reciting the use of data to make an estimate of the amount of biogas that can be recovered, and is fully capable of being performed by a person mentally.
 The claims are additionally taken to be a mental process that can be performed by a person who is analyzing waste data to calculate recovery values.
 For the above reasons, the claims 16, 27, are found to be reciting an abstract idea at step 2A.